BernhardDenner/puppet-userstudy-controller/task_descriptions.md

 ### Experiment Procedure

-The experiment controller (`expctr.py`, should be already running) will perform all steps to setup the environment needed to solve the tasks.
+The experiment controller (`expctr.py`, should be already running) will perform all steps to set up the environment needed to solve the tasks.
 It will also guide you through the experiment.

 Before starting the experiment, read the following points carefully: